ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 That is, the group member sends a CoAP GET request to the endpoint /ace-group/GROUPNAME/active at the Group Manager defined in {{ssec-resource-active}} of this document, where GROUPNAME is the name of the OSCORE group.

-The payload of the 2.05 (Content) Group Status Response includes the CBOR simple value `true` (0xf5) if the group is currently active, or the CBOR simple value `false` (0xf4) otherwise.
-The group is considered active if it is set to allow new members to join, and if communication within the group is fine to happen.
+The payload of the 2.05 (Content) Group Status Response includes the CBOR Simple Value `true` (0xf5) if the group is currently active, or the CBOR Simple Value `false` (0xf4) otherwise.
+The group is considered active if it is set to allow new members to join, and if communication within the group is fine to occur.

-Upon learning from a 2.05 (Content) response that the group is currently inactive, the group member SHOULD stop taking part in communications within the group, until it becomes active again.
+Upon learning from a 2.05 (Content) Group Status Response that the group is currently inactive, the group member SHOULD stop taking part in communications within the group, until the group becomes active again.

-Upon learning from a 2.05 (Content) response that the group has become active again, the group member can resume taking part in communications within the group.
+Upon learning from a 2.05 (Content) Group Status Response that the group has become active again, the group member can resume taking part in communications within the group.

 {{fig-key-status-req-resp}} gives an overview of the exchange described above, while {{fig-key-status-req-resp-ex}} shows an example of Group Status Request-Response.